worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

   - [ ] If discrepancies occur between runs, document them and update the Git repo.
 If the reproducibility package is in Stata, run `reprun` on it to detect where they start appearing.
 Project coordinator may return the package to the authors for corrections, detailing the issues found.

 ## 8. Verify consistency with the manuscript
+- [ ] If the paper includes an appendix section with more than 10 exhibits, use the randomization code to select 10 exhibits for review.
 - [ ] Compare the raw outputs generated when running the package to the exhibits in the paper:
   - **Tables**: Check for consistent observation numbers, identical coefficients and standard errors, and matching signs and significance indicators.
   - **Graphs**: Ensure axes, legends, and visual values are consistent.